sourcegraph/scip/docs/Development.md

 ## Release a new version

-First, add release notes to the [CHANGELOG](../CHANGELOG.md).
-Next, update the version in `cmd/scip/version.txt`, `bindings/rust/Cargo.toml`, `bindings/rust/Cargo.lock`, and `docs/CLI.md`
+Update the version in `cmd/scip/version.txt`, `bindings/rust/Cargo.toml`,
+`bindings/rust/Cargo.lock`, and `docs/CLI.md`, then land a commit with those changes.

-After landing a commit with those two changes, trigger the [release workflow](/.github/workflows/release.yml) from the Actions tab on GitHub, providing the version number (e.g. `0.7.0`).
+After the commit is on `main`, trigger the
+[release workflow](/.github/workflows/release.yml) from the Actions tab on GitHub, providing the version number (e.g. `0.7.0`).
-The workflow will validate the CHANGELOG and version.txt, create and push tags, create the GitHub release, publish the Rust crate, and build and upload CLI binaries.
+The workflow will validate version.txt, create and push tags, create a draft GitHub release (with auto-generated notes), publish the Rust crate, build and upload CLI binaries, and finally mark the release as non-draft.